Droid-MAX/HLK-RM04_V2-OpenWrt-Snapshot/README.md

 ![](https://i.imgur.com/EQu1VBU.jpg)

 This is my personal router DIY project.
-The files in repo are only applicable to the development board of hlk-rm04 v2 version.
-The firmware files include a variety of usb wireless network card drivers, as well as usb serial port drivers, and aircrack-ng related tools, Please check the manifest file for details.
+The files in repo are only applicable to the development board of hlk-rm04 v2 version, Please check the firmware manifest file for details.

 ## Related Links: ##